NewSee how

 What sets Apple apart is its commitment to continuous improvement and customer feedback integration.
 Unlike many competitors that release updates infrequently, Apple maintains a regular update cycle that keeps the platform fresh and aligned with evolving market needs.

-Apple Features & Capabilities
+Apple Features and Capabilities

 Core Features